Gene technology regulation

 • Support the development of fruit and vegetables that are more resilient to pests and diseases.
 This would mean more food ends up on the table, and less in the bin.

-The Ministry of Business, Innovation & Employment (MBIE) is the lead agency for this work alongside the Ministry for Primary Industries, Ministry of Health, the Ministry for the Environment and the Department of Conservation.
+The Ministry of Business, Innovation & Employment (MBIE) is the lead agency for this work alongside the Environmental Protection Authority, Ministry for Primary Industries, Ministry of Health, the Ministry for the Environment and the Department of Conservation.

-We have worked with a range of groups as the legislation is being developed.
+We have worked with a range of groups to develop the Bill.

 The Technical Advisory Group

-The Technical Advisory Group provides technical advice to MBIE on up-to-date gene technology regulation, including regulatory procedures and science and technical matters related to biotechnology, genetic techniques and gene therapies.
+The Technical Advisory Group provides technical advice to MBIE on up-to-date gene technology regulation, including regulatory procedures and scientific technical matters related to biotechnology, genetic technologies and gene therapies.

 The Technical Advisory Group ensures that officials’ interpretation of relevant science is accurate, that opportunities and risks are clearly understood and that technical considerations are effectively incorporated into policy development.